borgaar/netcode/README.md

 - Graphical client-side game with movement and jumping
 - Toggleable netcode functionality, namely interpolation, reconciliation and prediction
-- Adjustable ping that is simulated on the client
+- Adjustable ping that is simulated on the client for both sending and receiving packets.
 - Sound effects for joining the game and adjusting ping
-- Server-side application that provides a SocketIO API, and can handle multiple client connections simulatneously
+- Server-side application that provides a SocketIO API, and can handle multiple client connections simultaneously

 ## Roadmap/weaknesses

-- Physics simulation; currently has constant movement speed in the X axis and virtual jumping based on formula/time
+- Physics simulation; currently has constant movement speed in the X axis and virtual and jumping where height is calculated based on the time of the jump.
 - Collisions; currently no collisions.
-Contact with ground based solely on min Y coordinates -
+Contact with ground based solely on min Y coordinates

 ## Dependencies